xishuiye/asterisk-voicemail-for-iphone/readme.txt

 ==============================================================================
 Development: Known Issues
 ==============================================================================

-- Need to write voicemail.conf authentication.
-We only have a stub function which does no authentication.
-This is because on my dev server I am using mysql authentication.
-MySQL authentication is functional.
-This is one area where I could use some assistance.
-The voicemail.conf login function is in i_functions.php and needs some work.

 - Listening to messages is done in an unsecure way.
 We are adding an apache alias which anyone can go to the URL and listen.
 Need to write a php page which will perform session/security checks and pass the mp3 sound file through.
 The iPhone quicktime interface grabs the music in chunks which I am not sure how to handle (sample code in listen.php is a good head start, but it needs to be fixed)